sgruendel/alexa-weather-cams/README.md

 Alexa Skill to view DWD weather webcams

 ## TODO
+- Add Offenbach as synonym as was done with Hamburg, it shows up in Intent History for UnsupportedCityIntent
 - Handle built-in intents for DisplayInterface like NavigateHome, More, Next ...
 - Access previous images by specifying time and date
 - When WeatherCamIntent receives multiple matches and starts slot elicitation, e.g.